dmp1ce/list-all-systemd-timers/README.md

 in order to print the running timers.

-If an administrator of the system wants to `sudo` or `su` as another user in order to see the tiemrs, then they need to set `XDG_RUNTIME_DIR` envrionment variable.
+If an administrator of the system wants to `sudo` or `su` as another user in order to see the timers, then they need to set `XDG_RUNTIME_DIR` envrionment variable.

 The code here automates this process and shows all the running timers.